 - if you choose to ignore the offer, it’s essentially the same as rejecting it.
 The buyers may submit a new Offer to Purchase or they may go elsewhere.
 If the buyer didn’t include an expiry date in their Offer to Purchase, the offer remains open for you to consider later unless they formally withdraw it.

-In each of these situations, your real estate professional will discuss your options with you, and highlight the pros and cons of each.
+In each of these situations, your real estate licensee will discuss your options with you, and highlight the pros and cons of each.
 Ultimately, it’s your decision how to proceed.

 It’s also your decision how to proceed in the event of multiple offers.
 A multiple offer situation is when multiple buyers submit an Offer to Purchase on the same property, at the same time.
 As the seller, you determine the process to follow, including whether you want to disclose the multiple offer situation to potential buyers, and whether you want to disclose the terms and conditions of offers you receive to the other potential buyers.